nsbawden/marked/README.md

 So far I have implimented the basic 3 part kramdown `{: attribute }` syntax and applied it to link tags.
 Also a simple `{:#id}` property for headings and disabled fully automatic ids on headings.
 Later will make that an option and apply the attribute syntax to all tags.

+I also fixed the jshint source errors.
+The code is now jshint clean.

 ## Install

 ``` bash